Product

 What are the limits in the free tier?

 The free tier supports up to 4 routines, 3 active goals, and 10 custom exercises.
-Personal records are unlimited — every PR across every exercise is visible, sortable, filterable, and searchable at no cost.
+Personal records are unlimited and permanent — every PR across every exercise is visible, sortable, filterable, searchable, and tied back to the workout that earned it at no cost.
 Volume analytics show weekly totals and trends.
 These limits are designed for lifters on a standard program; the things that matter most — workouts, exercises, history, and PRs — have no caps.

 How long does it take to get set up?